 Tasting Notes for Mooala Bananamilk

 My chief complaint is actually that the bottle is too big!
 Although they say that Mooala Bananamilk lasts seven days once opened, the taste was noticeably less fresh on day two.
 I think the lack of any preservatives (even ascorbic acid) causes the banana to degrade a bit once opened.
-It still works well in recipes, and probably in smoothies, but for cereal and drinking, we preferred it on the first day.

 Ingredients – water, organic banana puree, organic roasted sunflower seeds, sea salt, organic cinnamon, gellan gum.
 Manufactured in a facility that uses nut ingredients.